SylphAI-Inc/AdalFlow/docs/source/contributor/contribution.rst

 We use three categories of labels in parallel:

 * Type of issue: There are 7 types of issues.
 We use `[adalflow]` to indicate the issue is related to `AdalFlow` source code under the `/adalflow` directory.
 Under this directory, we have two subdirectories: `adalflow` for the source code and `tests` for the test code.
 You can suggest `integration`, `improvement`, `core feature`, `bug` here.
 Additionally, you can `documentation` for things located in the `/docs`, `/tutorials`, and `/notebooks` directories. "new use cases/benchmarks" is for new use cases or benchmarks located in the `/use_cases` and `/benchmarks` directories. "question" is for general questions.
-* How to proceed: There are 3 types of issues.
+* How to proceed: There are 4 types of issues.
 We use `good first issue` to indicate the issue is suitable for new contributors.
 We use `wontfix` to indicate the issue is not suitable for the library.
-We use `duplicate` to indicate the issue is a duplicate of another issue.
+We use `duplicate` to indicate the issue is a duplicate of another issue. `help wanted` we indicates `priority signal`, `discussion`, and `pr` are needed.
 * Priority: There are 3 types of issues.
 We use `P0` to indicate the issue is the highest priority.
 We use `P1` to indicate the issue is the second highest priority.
 We use `P2` to indicate the issue is the lowest priority.